What is Antimicrobial Copper?

 On February 29, 2008, the EPA registered 275 copper alloys with public health claims.
-The number of registered alloys has since increased to 352.
+The number of registered alloys has since increased to over 500.

 Registration of Antimicrobial Copper is the first time the EPA recognized a solid material for its continuous antimicrobial properties and permitted public health claims to be made about its use for touch surfaces.

 What are the public health claims being permitted by the EPA?